Krrish105/Survey/README.md

 # Survey

-FreeCodeCamp: Responsive Web Design Projects - Build a Tribute Page
+FreeCodeCamp: Responsive Web Design Projects - Build a Survey Form

 This is the second of the Responsive Web Design Projects in Free Code Camp and the objective was to build a tribute page that meets Free Code Camp's user stories.